-- For tournaments with 16 or fewer teams, all teams should be allowed to participate in the finals matches. - For tournaments with 16-30 teams, at least 4 alliances (16 teams) should be allowed to participate in the finals matches. - For tournaments with 31-50+ teams, at least 6 alliances (24 teams) should be allowed to participate in the finals matches.
+- For tournaments with 16 or fewer teams, all teams should be allowed to participate in the finals matches. - ◆ For tournaments with 16-30 teams, at least 4 alliances (16 teams) should be allowed to participate in the finals matches. - ◆ For tournaments with 31-50+ teams, at least 6 alliances (24 teams) should be allowed to participate in the finals matches.

 Finals matches start with the lowest ranked alliance and proceed until the top ranked alliance has played a match.
 The second round of finals starts with lowest ranked alliance based on first round scores and proceeds to highest scoring/ranked alliance.
 Additional finals rounds may be held at the discretion of the Event partner.
 The team with the highest match score of all Finals matches is the Tournament Champion.
 In the case of a tie, the higher seeded alliance is the Tournament Champion.
-Finals matches run 2 minutes (120 seconds) and the 'time remaining' bonus has a maximum value of 90.